Related Topics:

 curriculum.
 If a request for touch does not seem necessary or appropriate, you have the right to ask the purpose and/or refuse the request.

-What do I do if I have concerns
+What do I do if I have concerns?

 If something has occurred that cannot be addressed directly with the teacher or counselor, please contact that individual’s supervisor.